markjacksonfishing/katacoda/secure/secure-psp-introduction/step5.md

 `Error from server (Forbidden): error when creating "STDIN": pods "privileged02" is forbidden: unable to validate against any pod security policy: [spec.containers[0].securityContext.privileged: Invalid value: true: Privileged containers are not allowed]`

 Our policy is working as we expected.
+See the final notice on the error: `Privileged containers are not allowed`.

 Modifiying an existing PSP and reapplying it
 --------------------------------------------